samyallal00/Team1-CS145/README.md

 1. pipeline.ipynb
 2. requirements.txt

-# Set-up your environment and Run code:
+# Set-up your environment and Run code (Linux/Unix environment):
 First, you will need to set-up your virtual environment, in order to install all necessary python libraries used for this project (tensorflow/keras, etc.).
 Please follow the steps below for a guaranteed and successful setup.

  1. In the directory where the repository has been cloned, create a virtual environment.
 If you do not have it installed already, you would do: